-Executives are eligible to participate in benefit programs designed for all of the Company's full-time employees.
-These programs include a tax-qualified employee stock purchase plan, a 401(k) savings plan, and medical, dental, disability, and life insurance programs.
+Executives are eligible to participate in benefit programs available to all of the Company's full-time employees.
+These programs, which are generally designed to provide competitive capital accumulation and other benefits, include a tax-qualified employee stock purchase plan, a 401(k) savings plan, and medical, dental, disability, and life insurance programs.
 We also have a relocation program and provide a tax gross-up for certain benefits under this program that is available to all employees who enjoy the benefits of the relocation policy.
 Other amounts may also be available for expatriate assignments.
 All employees receive mileage reimbursement if driving their own cars for Company business.
 An auto allowance of \$1,200 per month is provided to each of our Named Executive Officers.